 Charter Trust Company currently operates under the regulatory oversight of the State of New Hampshire Banking Department.
 We file quarterly FFIEC 041, Report Filing for Non-Depository Trust Companies with the Banking Department.

 Each portfolio is constantly monitored by our internal accounting and portfolio systems for potential concentrations, securities that have not passed acceptance by the investment group, specific prohibited securities and securities that present a liquidity concern.
 These are flagged and an answer must be provided to the investment and compliance groups, as well as to compliance, as to how the security entered the portfolio and why the security should remain.
 If approved, an exception is allowed, but with increased review levels.

-Securities that are not part of the general market such as 144(a) securities, limited partnerships, investment trusts, foreign investments not traded on a major exchange, manager-of-manager structures, external advisors with control privileges and similar securities must be approved by both the CEO and CIO with supporting documentation.
+Securities that are not part of the general market such as 144(a) securities, limited partnerships, investment trusts, foreign investments not traded on a major exchange, manager-of-manager structures, external advisors with control privileges and similar securities must be approved by both the CTC Investment Committee and CIO with supporting documentation.